AI is rapidly entering architectural workflows. Some firms will adopt it faster than others. Eventually, all firms will have to.

 These are human coordination problems, not computational ones.

-Governance frameworks for responsible AI emphasize transparency, accountability, and oversight precisely because automated systems still require human decision-making.
+Governance frameworks for responsible AI emphasise transparency, accountability, and oversight precisely because automated systems still require human decision-making.

 In BIM environments, someone must still design the workflow, align teams, and take responsibility for outcomes.